jwitt88/reddit-python-data-fetch/README.md

 ua = 'USER AGENT'
 ```

-When you've done the above, you're good to cd into the directory with main.<i></i>py and config<i></i>.py, and run the script with your desired arguments.
+When you've added your details to the config file, you're good to navigate to the directory and run the script with your desired search terms.

 Here's a sample:

 ```
-python3 main.py austin homeless 100
+python3 main.py austin homeless 14
 ```
-Running the above will retrieve the latest 100 posts in the Austin subreddit containing the keyword 'homeless' in their title or body.
+Running the above will pull the most recent posts from the <b><u>austin</u></b> subreddit containing '<b><u>homeless</u></b>' in the title or body that were created within the last <b><u>14 days</u></b>.

 These results will then be stored in a file titled <i>austin-homeless.csv</i> which will be created (or updated if it already exists) in the same directory.